-I want to especially acknowledge the support of my wife Vida, who has tirelessly assisted me through the periods of depression and upheaval which have been caused on so many levels and over many years by the professional marginalization of my work.
+I want to especially acknowledge the support and companionship of my wife Vida, who has tirelessly assisted me through the periods of depression and upheaval which have been caused on so many levels and over many years by the professional marginalization of my work.
 Vida was also responsible for initially contacting the many different distributors and producers of my work in the mid-1990s, when we first began to assemble a list of where my work was available - and where it was being blocked.
 This required endless phone calls and letters, often in the face of considerable indifference and lack of response.

 I want to conclude by expressing my sincere appreciation to Al Urbonavicius in Canada for his design of the site and work as webmaster.
 Without Al’s support, this site would not exist.